hulo-lang/docs/src/README.md

       - title: Run <code>pnpm create vuepress-theme-hope hope-project</code> to create a new project with this theme.
       - title: Run <code>pnpm create vuepress-theme-hope add .</code> in your project root to create a new project with this theme.

-  - header: Add things you want in markdown
+  - header: Huloize
-    description: We extended the standard commonMark specification and added tons of new features for you.
+    description: Rewrite in hulo with type safety guarantees
     image: /assets/image/markdown.svg
     bgImage: https://theme-hope-assets.vuejs.press/bg/2-light.svg
     bgImageDark: https://theme-hope-assets.vuejs.press/bg/2-dark.svg